 It is easy to apply and you pay every month for access to hospitals, emergency services, doctor appointments and more.

-It costs 37.50 per month.
-You should pay the first 3 months when you apply.
+It costs 75CAD per month for international students in Vancouver.
+You should pay for the first 3 months when you apply.

 For how to apply for BC MSP, check out this blog post